inEmmetable/Honest-Work/content/what-to-change/healthcare.md

 answer = "Access to Medicine produces a [ranking](https://accesstomedicinefoundation.org/access-to-medicine-index/2018-ranking) of how 20 of the biggest pharmaceutical companies perform on providing access to their drugs and treatments." question = "How's your company doing?"
 [[sections.faq]]
-answer = "* Has your company significantly increased the price of life-saving or necessary drugs over the past five years?\n* Does your company publish the formulae or criteria which determine how its drugs are priced??\n* Does your company use equitable pricing to enable access to its drugs in less wealthy countries?\n* Has your company engaged in ‘evergreening’, extending the patent life of its drugs?\n* Does your organisation (and the trade groups which it is a member of) support the five [R.A.I.S.E.](https://www.i-mak.org/mission/) priorities for reform of the patent system?a" question = "Questions for your company"
+answer = "* Has your company significantly increased the price of life-saving or necessary drugs over the past five years?\n* Does your company publish the formulae or criteria which determine how its drugs are priced?\n* Does your company use equitable pricing to enable access to its drugs in less wealthy countries?\n* Has your company engaged in ‘evergreening’, extending the patent life of its drugs?\n* Does your organisation (and the trade groups which it is a member of) support the five [R.A.I.S.E.](https://www.i-mak.org/mission/) priorities for reform of the patent system?a" question = "Questions for your company"
 [[sections]]
 heading = "Antimicrobial Resistance"